twbs/bootstrap-expo/README.md

 #### Community resources
 * **[List of Bootstrap Resources](http://www.bootstraphero.com/the-big-badass-list-of-twitter-bootstrap-resources)** - A compendium of resources, themes, customizers, plugins, and more.
+* **[Gallery of snippets and playground for Bootstrap](http://bootsnipp.com)** - Hundreds of community-contributed snippets for Bootstrap, button builder, form builder and collection of resources.

 Have something to add?
 [Let us know](https://github.com/twbs/bootstrap-expo/issues/new).